pranaypalem/FoldableRobotics/README.md

    pip install -r requirements.txt
    ```

-3. Configure MuJoCo and ensure the XML files are compatible with your setup.

----

-## Usage

-1. **Run Simulations**:
-   Open `LoopTesting.ipynb` in Jupyter Notebook and execute the cells to run simulations and analyze results.
+3. Open `LoopTesting.ipynb` in Jupyter Notebook and execute the cells to run simulations and analyze results.

-2. **Data Analysis**:
-   Use the provided functions to process simulation outputs (`robot_data.csv` and `initial_data.csv`).

-3. **Modify Parameters**:
-   Adjust the four-bar mechanism's parameters directly in the notebook or XML files for customized testing.
+4. Adjust the parameters in the notebook or XML files to customize the simulations.

 ---